kunal-mohta/FirewallRulesLICS/README.txt

 - Sample rules are preloaded, and can be found in `rulesDatabase.pl` file.
 You can edit the rules (add / delete / modify) in the same file.
 Please find format to write rules under the `RULES FORMAT` heading in this file.

-- You are ready to use the program.
+- You are now ready to use the program.
 Please find the format to write input packets under the `INPUT FORMAT` heading in this file.
 ```
 ?- packet(...).
 ```